-Lipphardt: In my view, there is little

-sense in measuring the degree to which the countries in Eastern Europe have come to terms with their past by using measures geared to the current situation in the West.
-In the Federal Republic of Germany as well, it took a long time after the Second World War, before discussion of the Holocaust really started.
+Lipphardt: In my view, there is little sense in measuring the degree to which the countries in eastern Europe have come to terms with their past by using measures geared to the current situation in the West.
+In the Federal Republic of Germany, it took a long time after the Second World War before discussion of the Holocaust really started.
 I rather doubt whether this would have happened without an outside push, such as the re-education programme or the Eichmann trial.

-Even if a lot has been achieved in terms of remembrance as a result of EU integration, East European societies are still in a state of flux.
+Even if a lot has been achieved in the politics of memory as a result of EU integration, east European societies are still in a state of upheaval.
 That includes the revision of Soviet and Communist versions of history.
-First, there was a revival of the struggle for political self-determination, which had lasted for decades and had been discredited by the Communists before 1989 as a form of bourgeois-fascist nationalism.
+First, there was the rehabilitation of the decades-long struggle for political self-determination, which had been discredited by the Communists before 1989 as a form of bourgeois-fascist nationalism.
 This national, sometimes even nationalist re-assessment of the past strained relations between Jews and non-Jews.
 In particular, episodes that took place during the Second World War were assessed in contradictory terms.
-The problem is aggravated by a great lack of knowledge about the Holocaust and antisemitism.
-In the Baltic states, for example, many people who look back on a long history of political repression still regard themselves purely as victims.
-From this defensive position, they are neither prepared to confront their behaviour during the Holocaust in a self-critical manner, nor do they recognise that they now form the majority within the societies of sovereign states that should reach out to the local minorities with the same understanding and tolerance that they had previously demanded for themselves.
+The problem is aggravated by a great lack of knowledge about the Holocaust and anti-Semitism.
+In the Baltic states, for example, many people who look back on a long history of political repression still regard themselves only as victims.
+From this defensive position, they are neither prepared to confront their behaviour during the Holocaust in a self-critical manner, nor do they recognise that they now form the majority society within a sovereign state that should reach out to the local minorities with the same understanding and tolerance that they previously demanded for themselves.